People may have pain or shortness of breath or other symptoms when enlarged lymph nodes press on organs.

 Leukemias Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more also are cancers that involve white blood cells.
 In leukemias, most of the cancerous white blood cells are in the bloodstream and bone marrow.
 In lymphomas, most of the cancerous white blood cells are within lymph nodes and organs such as the spleen and liver.
 However, leukemia and non-Hodgkin lymphoma sometimes overlap because people with lymphoma may have cancerous white blood cells in their bloodstream and people with leukemia may have cancer cells in their lymph nodes and organs.

 Although the cause of most non-Hodgkin lymphomas is not known, evidence strongly supports a role for viruses in some of the less common types.
-A rare type of rapidly progressive non-Hodgkin lymphoma, which occurs in southern Japan and the Caribbean, may result from infection with human T-cell lymphotropic virus 1 (HTLV-1), a retrovirus similar to human immunodeficiency virus (HIV) Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more .
+A rare type of rapidly progressive non-Hodgkin lymphoma, which occurs in southern Japan and the Caribbean, may result from infection with human T-cell lymphotropic virus 1 (HTLV-1), a retrovirus similar to human immunodeficiency virus (HIV) Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more .
 The Epstein-Barr virus Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
 The virus is spread through kissing.
-Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more is associated with Burkitt lymphoma Burkitt Lymphoma Burkitt lymphoma is a very fast-growing non-Hodgkin lymphoma that originates from B cells (B lymphocytes).
-Lymphomas (see also Overview of Lymphoma) are cancers of a specific type of white blood... read more , another type of non-Hodgkin lymphoma.
+Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more is associated with Burkitt lymphoma Burkitt Lymphoma Burkitt lymphoma is a very fast-growing non-Hodgkin lymphoma, a cancer of white blood cells that originates from B cells (B lymphocytes).
+Lymphomas (see also Overview of Lymphoma) are cancers... read more , another type of non-Hodgkin lymphoma.
 Other suspected viral causes include hepatitis C virus Overview of Hepatitis Hepatitis is inflammation of the liver.
 (See also Overview of Acute Viral Hepatitis and Overview of Chronic Hepatitis.)
 Hepatitis is common throughout the world.
 Hepatitis can be Acute (short-lived) read more , Kaposi sarcoma Kaposi Sarcoma Kaposi sarcoma is a skin cancer that causes multiple flat pink, red, or purple patches or bumps on the skin.
 It is caused by human herpesvirus type 8 infection.
-One or a few spots may appear... read more , and herpes virus Overview of Herpesvirus Infections Some common viral infections are caused by herpesviruses.
-Eight different herpesviruses infect people: Three herpesviruses—herpes simplex virus type 1, herpes simplex virus type 2, and varicella-zoster... read more .
+One or a few spots may appear... read more , and herpes virus Overview of Herpesvirus Infections Some common viral infections are caused by a group of viruses called herpesviruses.
+Eight different types of herpesviruses infect people: Three herpesviruses— herpes simplex virus type 1, herpes... read more .
 People with HIV are at increased risk of developing some subtypes of non-Hodgkin lymphoma.
-Bacteria such as Helicobacter pylori Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation (gastritis), peptic ulcer disease, and certain types of stomach cancer.
-The infection is caused... read more also increase lymphoma risk, especially in the stomach.
+Bacteria such as Helicobacter pylori Helicobacter pylori Infection Helicobacter pylori (H. pylori) infection is a bacterial infection that causes stomach inflammation ( gastritis), peptic ulcer disease, and certain types of stomach cancer.
+The... read more also increase lymphoma risk, especially in the stomach.

 Other people at risk for non-Hodgkin lymphoma include those with

 Inherited immunodeficiency syndromes Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
 Immunodeficiency... read more such as ataxia-telangiectasia Ataxia-Telangiectasia Ataxia-telangiectasia is a hereditary disorder characterized by incoordination, dilated capillaries, and an immunodeficiency that causes increased susceptibility to infections.
-In children with... read more , Klinefelter syndrome Klinefelter Syndrome Klinefelter syndrome is a sex chromosome abnormality in which boys are born with two X chromosomes plus one Y (XXY).
-Klinefelter syndrome occurs when a boy has one extra X chromosome.
-Boys may... read more , Chédiak-Higashi syndrome Chédiak-Higashi Syndrome Chédiak-Higashi syndrome is a very rare hereditary disorder characterized by recurrent bacterial respiratory and other infections and lack of pigment in the hair, eyes, and skin (albinism).... read more , and Wiskott-Aldrich syndrome Wiskott-Aldrich Syndrome Wiskott-Aldrich syndrome is a hereditary immunodeficiency disorder characterized by abnormal antibody (immunoglobulin) production, T-cell (lymphocyte) malfunction, a low platelet count, and... read more
+In children with... read more , Klinefelter syndrome Klinefelter Syndrome Klinefelter syndrome is a sex chromosome abnormality in which boys are born with two X chromosomes, instead of one, and one Y (XXY).
+Klinefelter syndrome occurs when a boy has one extra X chromosome... read more , Chédiak-Higashi syndrome Chédiak-Higashi Syndrome Chédiak-Higashi syndrome is a very rare hereditary immunodeficiency disorder characterized by recurrent bacterial respiratory and other infections and lack of pigment in the hair, eyes, and... read more , and Wiskott-Aldrich syndrome Wiskott-Aldrich Syndrome Wiskott-Aldrich syndrome is a hereditary immunodeficiency disorder characterized by abnormal antibody (immunoglobulin) production, T-cell (lymphocyte) malfunction, a low platelet count, and... read more

 Acquired immunodeficiencies, caused by disorders such as HIV infection or drugs used after organ transplantation Overview of Transplantation Transplantation is the removal of living, functioning cells, tissues, or organs from the body and then their transfer back into the same body or into a different body.
 The most common type of... read more